XinxinTang/Data_Analysis/README.md

 Count and plot Customer order using **Pandas, matplotlib**

 ## data_2
-Find job-seekers in both datasets and load into MySQL
+Find job-seekers in two data sources and load into MySQL